Kignof/JDR/Races/dwarf.md

 ## Hill Dwarf

 As a hill dwarf, you have keen senses, deep intuition, and remarkable resilience.
-The gold dwarves of Faerun in their mighty southern kingdom are hill dwarves, as are the exiled Neidar and the debased Klar of Krynn in the Dragonlance setting.
+The gold dwarves of the world in their mighty kingdom are hill dwarves.
 ### Ability Score Increase.
  Your Wisdom score increases by 1.
 ### Dwarven Toughness.